Spousal Support Modification

 There are several requirements to meet in order to obtain successful spousal support modification.
 Changes in the financial circumstances of either party could justify a modification of spousal support.
 If you are ordered to pay spousal support and have experienced a significant change in your financial situation that makes it difficult or impossible for you to meet the requirements, it is imperative that you speak with a family lawyer immediately.

-As provided in the Illinois Marriage and Dissolution of Marriage Act in Section 510, the factors that would be considered a substantial change justifying a modification of spousal support include:
+As provided in the Illinois Marriage and Dissolution of Marriage Act in Section 510, the factors that would be considered a substantial change justifying a modification of spousal support or spousal maintenance include:

 - An increase or decrease in either party’s income since the original order